 There are some other sources of financial support available to adult learners who meet specific criteria as outlined below.

 The Special Initiatives for Disadvantaged Adults Scheme forms part of the community education grant.
-This is a small, discretionary fund to enable ETBs to support disadvantaged learners who are attending second chance education (FETAC Levels 1-4) and provides funds towards the cost of books, fees, materials, travel and food.
+This is a small, discretionary fund to enable ETBs to support disadvantaged learners who are attending second chance education (QQI Levels 1-4) and provides funds towards the cost of books, fees, materials, travel and food.
 It is only used in exceptional circumstances and where all other programmes do not apply, so for example, it is not applicable where a learner is in receipt of Back to Education Allowance.

 St. Vincent de Paul